Request Quote or Contact Us

-What makes commercial trucking insurance special is how it’s purchased.
+What makes commercial truck insurance in Washington special is how it’s purchased.
 If you’re an independent trucker with your own big rig or semi, then you buy it for yourself.
 Or you may be part of a larger trucking company that owns the vehicles outright.
 In this case, the company is responsible for insuring the trucks.

 Regardless of who purchases the policy, trucking insurance is there for you when commercial auto insurance just won’t cut it.
 Trucking usually requires many straight hours of driving, often across state borders, and involves many unpredictable risks.
 Between the constant wear and tear on the machinery and environmental factors on the road, you need insurance that’ll be there, rain or shine.

 Who can use trucking insurance?